ss0832/BiasPotPy/README.md

 - (2023/09/01) Some of second derivative of bias potentials is implemented with exceptions of keep angle and keep dihedral angle.
 - (2023/11/11) Autograd function (pytorch) Calculates all derivatives.

+Implementation of an algorithm to find more than a primary saddle point

 ## Author

 Author of this program is ss0832.